Cover Letter for an Internship Samples and Writing Tips

 In the letter, you can mention academic experience, if applicable.
-Especially if you have limited work experience, you might use examples for school to demonstrate that you have particular skills.
+Especially if you have limited work experience, you might use examples from school to demonstrate that you have particular skills.
 For example, if the internship requires you to work as part of a team, provide an example of a successful team project you worked on during one of your college courses.

 You can also include details about your relevant experience from extracurricular activities or volunteer work.
 For example, a reporter for a college newspaper can point to interviewing and writing skills; a history of volunteering at a shelter can provide an example of strong interpersonal and organizational skills.

 Towards the end of your letter, say how you will follow up with the employer.
 You might say that you will call the office to follow up in about a week (don't follow up any sooner).
 However, do not include this if the internship listing specifically says not to contact the office.

 Be sure to thoroughly proofread your cover letter for spelling and grammar errors.
 Many internships are very competitive, and any error can hurt your chances of getting an interview.
 Also, avoid using too many words to convey your information and intent.
 Keep your points brief and targeted.